 - SSKL (Slovenia)

 - ZZKRL (Poland)

 All ATCEUC representatives are operational workers.
 They are not paid; they do not get any personal advantages for their work.
 They work for ATCEUC during their free time and when the meetings are over, they get back to their profession.
 It ensures a maximum level of coherence and understanding of professional issues.
 It also warrants a perfect transparency in whatever issue is at stake.

-OUR GOALSThe position of the Air Traffic Controllers and the Air Traffic Safety Engineering Personnel gives them a very clear and precise overview of what needs to change and evolve in the ATM system.
+OUR GOALSThe position of the Air Traffic Controllers and the Air Traffic Safety Electronic Personnel gives them a very clear and precise overview of what needs to change and evolve in the ATM system.
 Today ATCEUC grants ATCOs and ATSEPs access to all the information available at European level and to all the European institutions.

 Our WorkATCEUC is part of the 'European Union Sectoral Social Dialogue - Civil Aviation' in the air traffic management field and it is recognized as a full member of the ICB.
 Through CESI, the European Confederation of Independent Trade Unions, it is recognized as a Social Partner at the highest European level and has direct liaisons with the European Commissioners and the Members of the European Parliament, advising them on the main themes affecting the ATM world and its Professionals.